 The 01 series of this Regulation includes a harmonised procedure which contains the most stringent procedures/limits which shall be subject to full mutual recognition.
-A type approval to the 01 series shall therefore be accepted by all CPs.
+A type approval to the 01 series shall therefore be accepted by all CPs_having adopted this UN Regulation.